akonno/drawstuff-modern/docs/design-notes.md

 The API remains drawstuff-compatible, but internally the rendering model is fundamentally different from the original immediate-mode approach.

+## Rendering Order and Frame Lifecycle

+Because drawstuff-modern relies heavily on instanced and batched rendering, draw calls issued from the user `step()` callback are not always executed immediately.

+Instead, geometry is often collected and flushed later in the frame, after `step()` returns.
+This design choice improves performance and scalability, but it also means that drawing overlays or HUD elements directly from `step()` can lead to unexpected ordering issues.

+To address this, the rendering pipeline provides a `postStep()` callback, which is invoked after all internal 3D rendering has completed and just before the frame is presented.
+User-defined overlays and HUDs are expected to be rendered at this stage.

+This separation of responsibilities reflects the internal rendering model and avoids special-case handling in the core pipeline.

 ---

 ## Design Philosophy